Single Vector

 [1] 1.333333

-To access a value in a vector we can get it via its index.
-Indexing allows us access or modify specific elements in different data structures.
-We use the squared-brackets [] to index the position of elements.
-To get the first element in the fruits
+To access a value in a vector we can get it with its index number.
+Indexing allows us access, slice, subset or modify specific elements in different data structures.
+We use the square brackets [] to specify the index position of elements we are interested in.
+The index position starts with 1, the index position of elements in fruits

 1] fruits[